 Adventures range from riding an ATV through the Atlas Mountains of Marrakesh to visiting the ALA International Conference in Dubai to touring the Harry Potter studios in London!
 Students from abroad who have received a LEGO Travel Buddy have shared information for What in the WORLD are you Reading about their favorite books and where they live!

 This is how we become better Global and Digital Citizens, with authentic connections.
 It introduces my students to new faces and places!
 We are often surprised that even when our global friends are 4,000 miles away, we are reading the same books!
 It also inspires us to learn more about our world that we will hopefully have the opportunity to travel.
-Connecting on Flipgrid and Twitter gives my students exposure to the world beyond the Appalachian Mountains!
+Connecting on Flipgrid and Twitter gives my students exposure to the world beyond the walls of our small community school.

 Current global connections include: